JoaoGranja/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I created the function 'normalize_grayscale' which converts an image to YUV color space and normalize the Y channel with Min-Max scaling to a range of [0.1, 0.9].
 Training the model with this pre-processing results in better accuracy.

-Here is an example of a traffic sign image before and after the pre-processing method.
+Here is an example of a traffic sign image before and after the preprocessing method.

 ![alt text][image3]

 It is important to normalize the image data to center the data around zero mean and have a small variance.
-This process helps the neural network to learn faster and have a similiar activation behaviour when each input is multiplyed by the weights and added to biases values of the neural network.
+This process helps the neural network to learn faster and have a similar activation behaviour when each input is multiplied by the weights and added to biases values of the neural network.

 #### Generate additional data